 Injured in an Accident?
 Get Started on Your Case Today!

 Motor vehicle accidents are one of the leading causes of TBI-related hospitalizations, emergency room visits, and deaths.
 Whether you are experiencing mild or severe symptoms, it is wise to have a health care provider determine the full extent of your injuries.

-If you or a loved one has been injured in a motor vehicle accident in Woodland Hills, CA, contact Frish Law Group, APLC today at (818) 477-1905 to learn how our legal team can help you.
+If you or a loved one has been injured in a car accident contact Frish Law Group, APLC today at (818) 477-1905 for a free consultation and learn how our legal team can help you.
 Providing experienced and personalized legal services since 2008!